 Increasing body fat does not always have to be part of the process of regaining your period.
-However, if you are currently very lean or you are maintaining a lighter bodyweight, it may be a very important part of solving the issue.
+However, if you are currently very lean or you are maintaining a lighter body weight, it may be an important part of solving the issue.

 Reduce Your Exercise

-Reducing the overall stress on your body coming from exercise or training could also be a piece of the puzzle when it comes to treating FHA.
+Reducing the overall stress on your body coming from exercise could also be a piece of the puzzle for treating FHA.

 If you are doing too much exercise, whether that is in intensity, volume or both and not allowing yourself sufficient recovery time, your body is going to start shutting down less important processes.
 Like your menstrual cycle.

-This accumulation of fatigue and lack of sufficient recovery may also present as chronic fatigue, poor performance, muscle soreness, and being injury prone.
+This accumulation of fatigue and lack of sufficient recovery may also present as:

 Reducing exercise for FHA treatment will likely look different for each individual.
-Some practitioners recommend taking a break from training altogether for the fastest results, whilst others recommend simply reducing intensity and frequency to a more moderate level.
+Some practitioners recommend taking a break from training altogether for the fastest results.
+Others recommend simply reducing intensity and frequency to a more moderate level.